You get: high-resolution archives, ad-free site while logged in, access to the Toolbox, Tool site badge, 5 Shmuckers per pledge

 On the free content model, and being a patron of what you love

 It's a weird time to be a writer or an artist or a musician or a voice personality or an animator or a filmmaker, at least if you're trying to make that your job.
-Almost every creative field used to follow a model where you'd have to "break in" with some kind of label or publisher or radio station, sign a contract, and just get paid to do what you do.
+Almost every creative field used to follow a model where you'd have to "break in" with some kind of label or publisher or studio, sign a contract, and just get paid to do what you do.

 Now, a lot of us are using technology to reach our audience directly, which is incredibly empowering for the artist but also confusing and scary.
 We have to figure out a way to run it as a business and make it pay.
 That's not something that comes naturally to creative types.

 It's also a weird time to be in the audience.
 Readers, listeners and viewers have access to much more stuff now.
 Most of it is free, and some of it is even stranger than Erfworld.

 More and more, you're seeing the creators of the stuff you enjoy put our hands out to say, "Please donate.
 Help us make more of this."